-Essays about the land, the people, and the long memory of the war.
+Essays about the land, the people, and the long memory they keep.

 Susannah Schild is a writer based in Neve Daniel, in the hills south of Jerusalem, where she lives with her husband and family.
 Her essays about the land, the people, the war, and the inheritance from those who came before appear regularly in the Jerusalem Post and the Times of Israel.